SCOPRION07/tours-and-travels-management-app/README.md

 1. Clone the repository.

-2. Import the Android app zip file (dbms_app_source.zip) into Android Studio.
+2. Import the Android app zip file (dbms_app.zip) into Android Studio.

 3. Import the SQL dump into MySQL Workbench.